Patio Covers for Rain & Snow in BC (2026 Guide): Built for Okanagan Winters

 What happens if a patio cover exceeds its snow load?

-Are patio covers rated for Okanagan winters?
+Are all patio covers built for Okanagan winters?

 How do I prevent ice dams on my patio cover?